The Prophet-5 is – along with the Minimoog – possibly the most timeless of the great analog synths. An icon, so to speak.

-Ok, now in 2017, there’s the Prophet Rev2.
+Ok, since 2017, there’s the Prophet Rev2.
 5 octaves keyboard and 8 voices (expandable to 16 voices).
 Another – very interesting – alternative to the ORIGINAL.

 As with all vintage synths, time is trickling away for the Prophet-5.
 How about those chips?
 Which components are irreplaceable?
 Which are not?
 How about MIDI?
 Rev 1, 2, 3 ???
 What, when, how …?
 Now, things don’t look all THAT bad for the Prophet-5.
 Admittedly, it’ll never come up to the high reliability of a Roland Jupiter-8 – no American vintage polysynth comes even close to those high production standards of Japanese synths of that time.